Spring 2019 Westmont in Jerusalem

-Live with host families, study Arabic, visit refugee camps, take field trips, volunteer, worship in the Church of the Nativity.
+Live with host families, study Arabic, take field trips, volunteer, worship in the Church of the Nativity.

 Explore Old Jerusalem and the new city, as well.
 Ascend to the Temple Mount.
 Study Arabic and the Israel-Palestine conflict.
 Begin learning about Islam and Judaism.

-Continue studying Islam, the Conflict, and Jesus.
+Continue studying Islam, regional history, and Jesus.
 Drink from Jacob’s well.
 Visit the Samaritans.
-Visit Palestinian towns and Jewish settlements.
+Hike the land.